 A reductionist theory is one that reduces a complex, multilayered phenomenon to a neat, oversimplified narrative.

 Human interactions with technology and the effect of such interactions form a complex process that cannot always be reduced to a simple cause-and-effect relationship as envisioned by technological determinism.

 2. Ignores the Question of Free Will

-Technological determinism overlooks the role that human free will plays in the use of technology.
+Like environmental determinism, technological determinism overlooks the role that human free will plays in the use of technology.